rupalimayekar/SQL-Data-Analysis/sakila/README.md

 `SOURCE` executes all the statements in a given SQL file, as SQL commands. `sakila-schema.sql` contains a number of `CREATE TABLE` statements to create the tables within our sample DB. `sakila-data.sql` contains the actual data that gets loaded into these tables.

+## Analyzing the Sakila data

-Finally, open MySQL Workbench, refresh your list of databases under the *SCHEMAS* header, and you should see the **sakila** DB:
+Open MySQL Workbench, refresh your list of databases under the *SCHEMAS* header, and you should see the **sakila** DB:

-From here, you can follow the sakila_queries.sql script in this folder to see what type of analysis is done.
+You can open the sakila_queries.sql script in this folder to see what type of analysis is done and execute the queries.